tdgrant1/denss/README.md

   --chi_end_fraction CHI_END_FRACTION
                         Convergence criterion.
-Minimum threshold of chi2 std dev, as a fraction of the median chi2 of last 100 steps.
+Minimum threshold of chi2 std dev, as a fraction of the median chi2 of last 100 steps. (default 0.001) --write_freq WRITE_FREQ
-  --write_freq WRITE_FREQ
-                        How often to write out current density map (in steps).
+                        How often to write out current density map (in steps, default 100).
   --plot_on             Create simple plots of results (requires Matplotlib,
                         default if module exists).
   --plot_off            Do not create simple plots of results.
 (Default if